Everything you need

 • Passport

-• Proof of your home address (phone bill, tenancy agreement, etc)
+• Proof of your residential address (phone bill, tenancy agreement, etc)

-• Last three months of bank statements that show salary credited
+• Latest three months of bank statements that show salary credited

-After that, you can start the loan application process with a Singapore online money lender:
+After that, you can start the loan application process with an online money lender in Singapore:

 1